IUS-CS/c346-fa23-project-mentats/doc/sprint1.md

 ### Linux(Good)

-* Productive in-person meetings.
+* Productive in-person meetings
-* Good planning
+* Clear planning
 * Good communication over discord
-* Good relationships with everyone on the team.
+* Good relationships with everyone on the team

 ### Windows(Bad)

 * New technologies have to be learned, such as SpringBoot.
-* Having to depenbd on Java
+* Having to depend on Java
 * Potential feature creep
 * Planning in the middle of the sprint versus the begining

 ### Mac(Actionable Commitments)

-* As a team, we will...
-* Keep the weekly meetings.
+* As a team we'll continue the weekly meetings.
-* Prioritize learning technologies needed for the sprint.
+* As a team we'll prioritize learning technologies needed for the sprint.
-* Divide user stories into more specific components.
+* As a team we'll divide user stories into more specific components.

 ## Planning